Learn how to make beads on your own

 Skull beads-Rather pupular type of beads

 skull beadsHave you ever heard about skull beads?
-Personally, I have discovered this type of beads a few days ago.
+Personally, I discovered this type of beads a few days ago.
 But skull beads have a great story.
-They are around for about 1000 years.
-People discovered them about about 1000 BC.
-First do discoved skull beads were Indians.
-They used to make a small skull beads with the help of clay.
+They have been around for at least 3,000 years.
+The earliest skull beads were made about 1000 BC.
+They used to make small skull beads out of clay.

-Today,skull beads,just like the clay beads are on top of popularity.
-More and more people want to have a skull beaded bracelet or a necklaces.
-I think it because of the rock style,mostly gothic style.
+Today, skull beads, just like the clay beads are on top of popularity.
+More and more people want to have a skull bead bracelet or a skull bead necklace.
+I think it because of the rock style, mostly Gothic style.
 But skull beads have other functions too.

-The Plastic Skull Beads are perfect for making creepy necklaces, key chains, bracelets and more.Leather cording sold separately.
-Something simply scary for all your party guests.
+Plastic skull beads are perfect for making creepy necklaces, key chains, bracelets and more for Halloween.
+With leather cording, skull beads can provide something scary for all your party guests.
 No guest should leave your Halloween party without a way to remember the fun they had.
-Let them create their own party favor Part of Holidays with the help of skull beads.
+Let them create their own party favor with the help of skull beads.

 beading wire